Bordeaux River Cruises

 Planning a Bordeaux cruise is pretty straightforward.
 Here’s what you need to know.

-• Sightseeing cruises typically operate during the daytime, and run for a duration of 1.5 hours.
-These cruises are a budget-friendly way to admire Bordeaux’s famous landmarks and elegant facades along the quays without the premium price tag.
+-Sightseeing cruises: Pick the sightseeing cruises for a budget-friendly way to admire Bordeaux’s famous landmarks and elegant facades along the quays without the premium price tag of cruises.

-• If you’re short on time but eager to sample Bordeaux’s world-renowned wines, choose a cruise that includes wine tastings.
-Sample selections from the region and complement your tasting with regional delights like canelés, allowing you to savor Bordeaux’s culinary heritage without the need to visit multiple wineries.
+-Tasting cruises: If you’re short on time but eager to sample Bordeaux’s world-renowned regional blends, choose a cruise that includes wine tastings.
+Sample selections from the region and complement your tasting with regional delights like canelés, allowing you to savor Bordeaux’s culinary heritage without the need to visit multiple estates.

 • Most cruises offer interactive and engaging commentary suitable for all ages.
 The knowledgeable guide, fluent in French and English, will share captivating stories and facts about Bordeaux’s rich heritage, maritime history, and architectural marvels, ensuring an enriching experience for everyone on board.